 We reserve the right to change our practices and to make the new provisions effective for all protected health information we maintain.
 Should our information practices change, we will provide a revised Notice to you.
 We will not disclose your health information without your consent or authorization, except as described in this Notice.
 Different privacy practices may apply to your medical information that is created or kept by other people or entities.

 How We Will Use or Disclose Your Health Information

 Examples: (1) your medical information may be reviewed by doctors, nurses, technicians and other personnel involved in taking care of you.
-(2) Different departments of a System facility also may share medical information about you in order to coordinate specific services, such as lab work, x-rays and prescriptions.

 We also may disclose your medical information for the treatment activities of any other health care providers.